1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

     gcloud secrets create workspace-settings --data-file=$HOME/workspace-settings.json
     ```

-## Step 4: Connect your SCIM Bridge to Google Workspace
+## Step 4: Redeploy your SCIM Bridge to connect to Workspace

 1. Use the [`op-scim-bridge-gw.yaml`](./google-workspace/op-scim-bridge-gw.yaml) Cloud Run YAML from this repository to create a new revision of the service that is configured to connect to Google Workspace: